 The JIRA Service Desk approval functionality is not sufficient (this is June 2017) when you have to track multiple approvals for one single change.
 It is impossible to provide the user with the exact context of what s/he is approving as the button is on top of the issue, and detailed information as the document, budget, etc., cannot be easily provided.

-Unfortunately, we couldn’t use this option, because JIRA Service Desk is really great when talking about ease of use.
+It is a pity we couldn’t use this option, because JIRA Service Desk is really a hit when talking about ease of use.

 The next approach in our quest to find a good solution is the single workflow.
 By tweaking the JIRA permissions and settings, it is always possible to trim down the surrounding of an issue view, so that a user doesn’t have too many options.